What is skin cancer?

 Patients with skin cancer may be at increased risk of developing other skin cancers.
 They may be advised to:

-- Practice careful sun protection, including regular application of sunscreens
+- Practice careful sun protection, including the regular application of sunscreens

 - Have regular skin checks

-- Undergo digital dermatoscopic surveillance (mole mapping), especially if they have many moles or atypical moles
+- Undergo digital dermoscopic surveillance (mole mapping), especially if they have many moles or atypical moles

 - Seek medical attention if they notice any changing or enlarging skin lesions

-- Take nicotinamide (vitamin B3) to reduce the numbers of nonmelanoma skin cancers.
+- Take nicotinamide (vitamin B3) or acitretin (off-label) to reduce the numbers of squamous cell carcinomas.

 Most skin cancer can be completely cured with early treatment.
 Advanced skin cancers are more difficult to treat and can lead to death.